UnaryPlus/owenbechtel.com/blog/spelling-reform-pitfalls/index.md

 THIS ARTICLE IS NOT FINISHED

-This article is more or less a summary of my thoughts on English spelling reform.
+This article is a summary of my thoughts on English spelling reform.
 It consists of a list of things that spelling reforms should not do, followed in the last section by a list of reforms I think are acceptable.

 ### Respelling 'hat'